unionai-oss/pandera/README.md

 If you want to coerce all of the columns specified in the `DataFrameSchema`, you can specify the `coerce` argument with `DataFrameSchema(..., coerce=True)`.

-### Required columns
+### Required Columns

 By default all columns specified in the schema are required, meaning that if a column is missing in the input dataframe an exception will be thrown.
-If you want to make a column optional specify `required=False` in the column constructor:
+If you want to make a column optional specify `required=False` in the column
+constructor:

 ```python
 import pandas as pd